The Swiss Education Group is a network of leading hospitality institutions offering... Find out more...

 The cost of certain medicines, prescribed by a healthcare professional, is reimbursed according to the compulsory health insurance scheme.
 Others are chargeable to the individual.

-- For a list of the medications for which separate tariffs are applied: Click here (PDF in French, German and Italian)
+- Visit BAG for a list of the medications for which separate tariffs are applied (PDF in French, German and Italian)

 Dental treatment, such as orthodontics and fillings, is not covered under compulsory health insurance.
 Only where dental intervention is seen as vital to the overall health of the patient, and where the ailment can be described as unavoidable on the patient's part, is treatment reimbursed through basic insurance.
 All other treatment requires additional insurance or private consultation and is funded by the patient themselves.